michaelwfc/csapp/labs/proxy_lab/ReadMe.md

 # Part I: Implementing a sequential web proxy

 The first step is implementing a basic sequential proxy that handles HTTP/1.0 GET requests.
 Other requests type, such as POST, are strictly optional.
-When started, your proxy should listen for incoming connections on a port whose number will be specified on the command line.
+- When started, your proxy should listen for incoming connections on a port whose number will be specified on the command line.
-Once a connection is established, your proxy should read the entirety of the request from the client and parse the request.
+- Once a connection is established, your proxy should read the entirety of the request from the client and parse the request.
-It should determine whether the client has sent a valid HTTP request;
+- It should determine whether the client has sent a valid HTTP request;
-if so, it can then establish its own connection to the appropriate web server then request the object the client specified.
+- if so, it can then establish its own connection to the appropriate web server then request the object the client specified.
-Finally, your proxy should read the server’s response and forward it to the client.
+- Finally, your proxy should read the server’s response and forward it to the client.

 ## 4.1 HTTP/1.0 GET requests
 When an end user enters a URL such as http://www.cmu.edu/hub/index.html into the address bar of a web browser, the browser will send an HTTP request to the proxy that begins with a line that might resemble the following:
 `GET http://www.cmu.edu/hub/index.html HTTP/1.1`
 In that case, the proxy should parse the request into at least the following fields:
-- the hostname, www.cmu.edu;
+- the `hostname`, www.cmu.edu;
-- the path or query and everything following it, /hub/index.html.
+- the `path` or `query` and everything following it, /hub/index.html.

 That way, the proxy can determine that it should open a connection to www.cmu.edu and send an HTTP request of its own starting with a line of the following form:
 `GET /hub/index.html HTTP/1.0`
 Note that all lines in an HTTP request end with a `carriage return`, ‘\r’, followed by a newline, ‘\n’.
 Also important is that every HTTP request is terminated by `an empty line`: "\r\n".

 You should notice in the above example that the web browser’s request line ends with `HTTP/1.1`, while the proxy’s request line ends with `HTTP/1.0.` Modern web browsers will generate HTTP/1.1 requests, but your proxy should handle them and forward them as HTTP/1.0 requests.
 It is important to consider that HTTP requests, even just the subset of HTTP/1.0 GET requests, can be incredibly complicated.